-Amblyopia is caused when the brain prefers one eye to the other.
+Amblyopia happens when the brain prefers one eye to the other.
 The brain’s preference can weaken and reduce vision in the eye that is less used.

 Eye Smart—American Ophthalmology